BrentMcIntosh/Doors/README.md

 You can download the zip, unpack it, and double click on the html page to run this in your browser.

-When the doors are done the numbers the doors remaining open is displayed below the "Click This!" button.
+When the doors are done the numbers of the doors remaining open are displayed below the "Click This!" button.